Chakra diagram from the Shaiva tantric tradition, Wellcome Collection

 Source Library currently holds over 70 texts related to yoga, tantra, and the subtle body tradition.
 The core chakra collection includes:

-All texts are freely available under CC0.
-The Sanskrit originals are preserved alongside any translations, and every page links back to its source institution.
+All texts are freely readable — the Sanskrit originals are public domain, and our translations are CC BY-SA 4.0.
+The originals are preserved alongside any translations, and every page links back to its source institution.
 This is a growing collection — as we process, translate, and verify these texts, their status will update on the site.